AdeyaOduor/django-boards-app/README.md

-Implemting a functional project in django
+Implementing a functional project in django